carloscdf/Sonner/README.md

 #### About

-Main page design of a audio streaming
+Main page design for an audio streaming service